 And I feel like you see it in your own life, right?

-Don't don't we observe it directly?
+Don't we observe it directly?

 You know, it's not like RFK Jr. didn't look into this.

-Grok uh debunked this, grok says no.
+Grok says no.

 Uh, do you know what Grok said?

-So just remember when I when I read these off to you, I'm not saying they're true, because remember, this is a domain in which you just there's just no way to know what's real.
+So, just remember when I when I read these off to you, I'm not saying they're true because remember, this is a domain in which you just there's just no way to know what's real.

 Uh, so I don't claim that I know.

-Autism is being diagnosed more and more with each year.
+All right, so here are the claims: Autism is being diagnosed more and more with each year.

 Grok said yes.

-Uh autistic traits are not any more common than when the DSM3 first introduced modern diagnostic criteria in 1980.
+Uh, autistic traits are not any more common than when the DSM-3 first introduced modern diagnostic criteria in 1980.

 Grok said yes, true.

-Older prevalence estimates are based on inconsistent diagnostic criteria, so we can't really compare the the past to the present because they didn't measure the same things.
+Older prevalence estimates are based on inconsistent diagnostic criteria, so we can't really compare the past to the present because they didn't measure the same things.

-Um here's the one that stopped me cold.
+Um, Here's the one that stopped me cold.

-When researchers go out and attempt to diagnose everyone who has autism, they they find equal prevalence estimates for youth and adult.
+When researchers go out and attempt to diagnose everyone who has autism, they find equal prevalence estimates for youth and adult.

-If you simply went out and said, I'm gonna get a random sample of people, some of them were seven years old, some of them were eight years old, and then you just looked for symptoms of autism, you would find, according to Cremiew, and whatever study he's referring to that's not mentioned, uh, he he claims that you would find that the 70-year-olds and the eight-year-olds have roughly the same amount of symptoms.
+If you simply went out and said, I'm going to get a random sample of people, some of them were 70 years old, some of them were eight years old, and then you just looked for symptoms of autism.

-Um familial control studies show us that no vaccination has any causal relationship with autism.
+Familiar familial control studies show us that no vaccination has any causal relationship with autism.

-Um, which which would go to the point that there's not an increase because of vaccinations, if this is true.
+So Cremieu believes that vaccinations have not been correlated with autism, which would go to the point that there's not an increase because of vaccinations, if this is true.

-So it's it's a he's a good source.
+So he's a good source.

 In the old days, life was simple.

-So let's say, let's see, let's go way back.
+So let's say, let's go way back.

-If you were a farm hand, and you didn't even have to own the farm or make the hard decision, you're just a farmhand.
+If you were a farmhand and you didn't even have to own the farm or make the hard decision, you're just a farmhand.

 You just say it's a different personality.

-So it seems to me that in the modern complicated world, if you had a little bit of autism, it might really trip you up and people would really spot it.
+So it seems to me that in the modern complicated world, if you had a little bit of autism, it might really trip you up and people would really spot it because it'd be things you don't do or things you can't do.

-Um driven by classifying people with other conditions as autism, some of that.
+So driven by classifying people with other conditions as autism, some of that.

 So if you say you have more autistic kids, you get more funding for those kids.

-So of course, follow the money would give you a 25% increase without any real increase in the the condition.
+So of course, follow the money would give you a 25% increase without any real increase in the condition.

-Uh no environmental toxicants have been found.
+No environmental toxicants have been found.

-Uh adoption studies indicate that there's no apparent parental influence on kids' autistic traits, but there is parental influence on the child's likelihood of receiving a diagnosis.
+Adoption studies indicate that there's no apparent parental influence on kids' autistic traits, but there is parental influence on the child's likelihood of receiving a diagnosis.

 What's that tell you?